Universal resurrection: Nicene Creed and early Christianity

 Most Christian denominations profess the Nicene Creed, which affirms the resurrection of the dead; most English versions of the Nicene Creed in current use include the phrase: "We look for the resurrection of the dead, and the life of the world to come."

 The Christian writers Irenaeus and Justin Martyr, in the 2nd century, wrote against the idea that only the soul survived.
 (The word "soul" is unknown in the Aramaic; it entered Christian theology through the Greek.)
-Justin Martyr insists that a man is both soul and body and Christ has promised to raise both, just as his own body was raised.
+Justin Martyr insists that a man is both soul and body and that Christ has promised to raise both, just as his own body was raised.